Which formulation class is most likely to require the use of water for activation after application?

 Prepare for the Oregon Agriculture Herbicide Exam.
 Study with flashcards and multiple-choice questions, complete with hints and explanations.
 Boost your confidence and pass with ease!

 The formulation class that is most likely to require the use of water for activation after application is wettable powders.
-This is because wettable powders are solid formulations that need to be suspended in water to form a sprayable mixture.
-Upon application, water is typically necessary for the active ingredient to dissolve or disperse effectively in the target area, allowing the herbicide to penetrate the plants or soil.
+Wettable powders are solid formulations that need to be mixed with water to create a suspension for effective application.
+When applied, the active ingredient in wettable powders can be absorbed by the target pest or weed only after being activated by water, which allows the powder to disperse and adhere properly.

 Subscribe